Personalized Transcranial Electrical Stimulation: A Review of Computational Modeling and Optimization: Enhancing tES Modeling through Multimodal Images, Neural Mass Model and Brain-State Feedback

 Tissue conductivity is another key issue in modeling electric field distribution~\cite{huang2017measurements}.
 Conductivity values can vary significantly across individuals, tissue temperature, and even stimulation frequency~\cite{geddes1967specific}.
 To accurately set the tissue conductivity values, head model parameters can be calibrated using intracranial recordings, such as intracranial EEG (iEEG), by aligning predicted and measured values in localized brain regions (Fig.\ref{fig:update} C).
-Several techniques have been proposed for estimating and optimizing conductivity, as well as for quantifying the reliability of model predictions\cite{huang2017measurements, carvallo2018biophysical, saturnino2019principled}.
-For example, Huang et al.~\cite{huang2017measurements} developed an optimization algorithm that adjusts conductivity values to minimize the discrepancy between modeled and observed iEEG potentials.
-This calibration can enhance field estimation accuracy across the brain.
+Several techniques have been proposed for estimating and optimizing conductivity, as well as for quantifying the reliability of model predictions.
+For example, Huang et al.~\cite{huang2017measurements} developed an optimization algorithm that adjusts conductivity values to minimize the discrepancy between modeled and observed iEEG potentials. \kx{Carvallo et al.~\cite{carvallo2018biophysical} introduced a biophysical modeling framework that utilizes stereoelectroencephalography (sEEG) data to estimate tissue-specific conductivity parameters by comparing simulated and recorded potential distributions, thereby significantly improving the accuracy of individualized conductivity estimation across brain tissues.
+Saturnino et al.~\cite{saturnino2019principled} developed a systematic uncertainty analysis framework to assess how variability in tissue conductance affects electric field computations, offering a theoretical foundation for optimizing conductance parameters and calibrating individualized head models.} This calibration can enhance field estimation accuracy across the brain.

 Most conventional head models simplify conductivity as a scalar value, without considering the anisotropy of conductivity.
 However, this assumption overlooks the directional complexity of neural tissue.
 The presence of aligned white matter tracts gives rise to anisotropic conductivity, which significantly influences the spatial distribution of the electric field~\cite{Tuch2001ConductivityTM, Opitz2011HowTB} (Fig.\ref{fig:update} D).
 Suh et al.~\cite{Suh2012InfluenceOA} demonstrated that incorporating anisotropic skull conductivity can reduce off-target electric fields by 12-14\%, thus enhancing spatial specificity.
 A commonly used approach for modeling anisotropy involves constructing conductivity tensors based on diffusion MRI-derived diffusion tensors and fractional anisotropy metrics.
 These tensors are rescaled according to known tissue conductivity values and integrated into FEM frameworks.
 This enables more biologically realistic simulations that account for directional dependencies in current propagation.